troygoode/ABsoluteMaybe/README.markdown

 You might've noticed that we don't have to tell ABsoluteMaybe whether the button or link was clicked.
 This is because when **ABsoluteMaybe.Test** was executed above, one of the two options was randomly assigned to the current user (who is tracked via a cookie by default).
 This also means that no matter how many times a user visits the homepage, they'll always see the same thing (in other words, refreshing the homepage won't alternate between the button and link).

 That is all we had to do to create our A/B test.
 Now we push the code to production and wait a while for the results to roll in.
-A couple days later we check out the included ABsoluteMabye dashboard and look at the status of our test:
+A couple days later we check out the included ABsoluteMaybe dashboard and look at the status of our test:

 **Experiment: huge_animated_register_button**
 <table>